 For items not held in our collection, the library offers Interlibrary Loan, by which patrons can have materials sent to this library from other participating libraries.
-CTX Library also participates in the state's TexShare card program, which allows our patrons to receive a card to directly access, and in some cases even check out, materials when they visit most academic and large public libraries across the state.
+CTX Library is also a member of the state's TexShare card program, which allows our patrons to receive a card to directly access, and in some cases even check out, materials when they visit most academic and large public libraries across the state.